-The type of UX portfolio that tells design stories will get you invited to an interview.
-Tell a story of how you solved a problem on a project and how you got to a solution by the end of the project.
-In order to do that, showcase your process, not a one-size-fits-all.
+The type of UX designer portfolio that tells design stories will get you invited to an interview.
+Tell the story of how you solved problems throughout the project and how you got to a solution by the end of the project.
+In order to do that, you must showcase your process, for what there is not a one-size-fits-all template.

 Whenever you present a UX method that helped you reach the solution, it should always answer these three questions: